 On the other hand, male plants have green and round pollen sacs which will enlarge and will not sprout a white and thin pistil.
 Get these pollen sacs as soon as you see them on any of your cannabis plants.
 Catch them before they burst which can damage your crop.

 It’s simple to spot how female cannabis plants differ from males.
 However, there are times that cannabis plants become hermaphrodites.
 This issue occurs to female cannabis plants, typically in case of growing stress.
-Therefore, marijuana plants aren’t gender neutral.
+Therefore, pollen sacs on female plant aren’t gender-neutral.

 Hermaphrodites – What are They?